tobynboudreaux/Project1-GuitarStore-TNB/README.md

 Landing Component

 "/products"
-Shows all products in the database
+Shows all products in the database, allows CRUD
 Can use the dropdowns to view products by brand/department Products Component